LunarWatcher/doesnotfail2ban/README.md

 Note that before the service can be started, `config.local.json` needs to be created.
 This is documented in docs/Config.md.

+After you're done, you can delete the source directory, unless you want to keep it for quicker builds or something thin like that.

+### Updating

+If you've done no changes to the default files (i.e. files installed by dnf2b, NOT files such as config.local.json, or custom files added alongside the default files), just re-run the `curl` command from the installation section.
+If you kept the cloned directory, you can also run `git pull && cd build && make -j $(nproc) && sudo make -j $(nproc) install` manually.
+This may not update the dependencies, however.

+If you've made changes to default files, you get to back up everything you've done first.
+There's currently no easy way around this at this time.

 ## License?

 MIT; see the LICENSE file.